openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 .. note::

     Each filter is applied iteratively.
-For example, if the Normalized difference vegetation index (NDVI) is already filtering all pixels but one, there will be nothing left in the stack to be filtered by day of the year.
+For example, if the normalized difference vegetation index (NDVI) is already filtering all pixels but one, there will be nothing left in the stack to be filtered by day of year.

     Note as well that adding filters significantly increases the creation time of the mosaic.

--   **Shadow**: Filters the xx% darkest pixels of the stack.
+-   **Shadow**: Filters the XX% darkest pixels of the stack.
--   **Haze**: Computes a haze index and filter the xx% highest values.
+-   **Haze**: Computes a haze index and filters the XX% highest values.
--   **NDVI**: Computes the NDVI and only keeps the xx% highest values.
+-   **NDVI**: Computes the NDVI and only keeps the XX% highest values.
--   **Day of the year**: Computes the distance from target day in days and filters out the xx% farthest.
+-   **Day of the year**: Computes the distance from target day in days and filters out the XX% farthest.

 Cloud detection
 """""""""""""""

-It refers to the algorithm used to detect clouds.
+Refers to the algorithm used to detect clouds.

 -   :guilabel:`QA bands`: Uses QA bands to identify clouds in Sentinel data.
 -   :guilabel:`Cloud score`: Uses the computed cloud score to identify clouds in Landsat data.
--   :guilabel:`Pino 26`: Uses the Pino_26 algorithm to identify clouds (`D. Simonetti, 2021 <https://doi.org/10.1016/j.dib.2021.107488>`__).
+-   :guilabel:`Pino 26`: Uses the Pino_26 algorithm to identify clouds (For more information, see `D. Simonetti, 2021 <https://doi.org/10.1016/j.dib.2021.107488>`__).

     ..
 Note::

-        This filter is only available for Sentinel exclusive source and when both :guilabel:`BRDF` and :guilabel:`SR` correction are disabled.
+        This filter is only available for Sentinel exclusive source, and when both :guilabel:`BRDF` and :guilabel:`SR` correction are disabled.

 Cloud masking
 """""""""""""